-Marshall "Gripp" Gillson is a technocreative.
-He writes movies, plays, songs, poems, and strange computer programs.
-In 2016 and 2017, he appeared on back-to-back National Poetry Slam final stages and won at back-to-back Vox Pop poetry tournaments.
-In 2018, his first short films premiered at the Roxbury Film Festival.
-He has also performed characters on films, in theaters, and via voice.
-His art explores race, mental health, loneliness, existential dread, and not infrequently robots.
+Marshall "Gripp" Gillson is a multimedia writer and performer (film, theater, songs, poetry).
+In 2016 and 2017, they appeared on back-to-back National Poetry Slam final stages and won at back-to-back Vox Pop poetry tournaments.
+In 2018, their first short film premiered at the Roxbury International Film Festival.
+Their art explores race, gender, mental health, loneliness, existential dread, and not infrequently robots.

 Jonathan Mendoza is a Jewish and Mexican-American activist, spoken word poet, social justice educator, and musician.
 He is a National Poetry Slam Champion and winner of the 2018 Sonia Sanchez Langston Hughes Poetry Prize, as well as a youth organizer with Pilsen Alliance and a teaching artist with Young Chicago Authors in Chicago's lower west side.

 Alan Pelaez Lopez

 Alan Pelaez Lopez is an AfroIndigenous poet, installation and adornment artist from Oaxaca, México.
 They are the author of Intergalactic Travels: Poems from a Fugitive Alien (The Operating System, 2020), a finalist for the 2020 International Latino Book Award, and to love and mourn in the age of displacement (Nomadic Press, 2020).
 Pelaez Lopez has been building with queer and trans undocumented migrants for ten years and is currently based in Oakland, CA.